 Multitasking is already a problematic thing in itself, but it’s worse when you have to compete with devices specially designed to catch people’s attention.
 Research shows that multitasking between different media results in poorer information processing and lower performance and productivity.

-To ensure that they will be focusing on the agenda, ban the use of smartphones and tablets so that each participant’s focus is only on the meeting.
+To ensure that meeting-goers will be focusing on the agenda, ban the use of smartphones and tablets so that each participant focuses on the task at hand.

 Even though you are the one who plans the meeting, this does not mean that you are also the moderator.

-You should think about if you are the most suitable person to moderate the meeting or if you think that someone else could do it better.
+You should think about if you are the most suitable person to moderate the meeting or if someone else could do it better.
 This will likely depend on the topic.
 Don’t hesitate to assign other qualified people to be the moderator if you feel it’s best for productivity.

-Of course, the moderator should be someone who knows how to run an effective meeting.
+Of course, the moderator should be someone who knows how to run effective meetings.
 The moderator should also act as a timekeeper and watch the correct flow of the meeting, making sure the agenda is on track.
 Chances are, the meeting will be more successful this way.